westhee/LIFSResearchBlog/_posts/2023-06-01-SGS-Prompt-Engineer-Contest.md

 ![dataset1](/img/news/contest.jpg)

 The competition, co-hosted by the School of Global Studies Student Council and the Academic Affairs Department of School of Global Studies, was judged by four individuals:
-Professor Ro Seop Park, Professor Yookyung Shin, graduate student Jee Won Park, and graduate student Jinheon Lee.
+School of Global Studies' Head Professor Ro Seop Park, Professor Yookyung Shin, graduate student Jee Won Park, and graduate student Jinheon Lee.

 ![dataset1](/img/news/Prompt.jpg)
 ![dataset1](/img/news/ssgss.jpg)

 The competition theme was web page development utilizing ChatGPT.
-A total of 18 students worked diligently to create web pages in various areas such as creating school-related platforms, providing information about Chuncheon city, developing health management web pages, developing stock market data analysis web pages, developing web pages for summarizing key articles, and completing brainstorming for music generation web pages.
+A total of 6 Teams worked diligently to create web pages in various areas such as creating school-related platforms, providing information about Chuncheon city, developing health management web pages, developing stock market data analysis web pages, developing web pages for summarizing key articles, and completing brainstorming for music generation web pages.
 They brought glory to the competition with their outstanding creations.

 ![dataset1](/img/news/cont.jpg)